actualbudget/docs/docs/experimental/goal-templates.md

 - Number formats that use comma for the decimal separator are not supported (e.g., 123,45).
 You must use 123.45.
 - Thousands separators are not supported (e.g., 1,234).
 You must use 1234.
 - By default, templates do not consider available funds when being applied.
 Use template priorities to ensure only the amount available to budget is assigned.
 - If you have the "Hide decimal places" setting enabled, templates will round away all decimal amounts.
-This way you won't have funds budgeted that you cant see on your budget table.
+This way, you won't have funds budgeted that you can't see on your budget table.

 ## Available Templates